Accessible Pricing

 A starting price at around the estimated price is not the best way to encourage strong buyer engagement, as buyers aren’t usually excited over fair or market price.

-Excitement and interest among buyers is what encourages strong buyer engagement, which in turn, brings the strong level of interest, competition and demand that creates bidding wars, pushing up the price to meet or exceed the market value/target price!
+Excitement and interest among buyers is what encourages strong buyer engagement, which in turn, fosters the strong level of interest, competition and demand that creates bidding wars, pushing up the price to meet or exceed the market value/target price!

-Such a fierce and competitive environment instils a sense of urgency and a fear of missing out (FOMO) among those interested buyers, which are powerful catalysts for bidding wars.
+A fierce and competitive environment instils a sense of urgency and a fear of missing out (FOMO) among those interested buyers, which are powerful catalysts for bidding wars.

 Auctions are perhaps the best example of accessible pricing in action.
 The very premise of an auction is to present a lower barrier to entry, i.e. the starting price, to encourage strong buyer engagement, with the aim of achieving the target price or above.
-It would certainly be to our benefit to adopt a similar approach with regards to the selling of our own home.
+It would certainly be to our benefit to adopt a similar approach with regards to the selling of our own home!

 Receiving offers below the target price

-One may be wondering, ‘if I list my home at an accessible price and only receive offers that are below my target price, do I have to accept any of them?’
+One may be wondering - ‘if I list my home at an accessible price and only receive offers that are below my target price, do I have to accept any of them?’

 The short answer is: no you do not.